YOU CAN TAKETO THE FIELD

-- Ensuring all bearings are in good condition will help reduce precious time in the planting process.
+- Ensure all bearings are in good condition to reduce down time during planting.

-- Sprockets and transmission gears need to be checked for wear and adjustment.
+- Check sprockets and transmission gears for wear and alignment.
 Proper lubrication and smooth operation ensure population adjustments go smoothly.

-- Make sure they are centered on the row unit.
+- Confirm that all row cleaners are centered on the row unit.

-- Ensure they move freely, both the wheels and the range of motion up and down.
+- Ensure row cleaners move freely, both the wheels and the range of motion up and down.

-- Once in the field, check to see that residue is moved at the desired rate, i.e. not too deep as to “plow” ahead of the row unit and not too shallow as to not move enough trash and have poor seed to soil contact.
+- Once in the field, check to see that residue is moved at the desired rate (not too deep as to “plow” ahead of the row unit and not too shallow as to not move enough trash and have poor seed to soil contact).

 - If this isn’t done, the rest of the planter operations won’t function properly.
 If the seed tube angles are incorrect, closing wheels will have either too much or not enough down pressure.

-- Check to make sure disk openers are proper diameter, JD should never be less than 14.5” in diameter (15” new).
+- Check to confirm disk openers are the proper diameter, most should never be less than 14.5” in diameter (15” when new).

-- Make sure there’s no play in the openers, bearings aren’t worn.
+- Make sure there’s no play in the openers and bearings aren’t worn.

-- Make sure depth of entire planter is checked and the same to establish a starting point if adjustment is needed in the field.
-(2x4 and plywood under the gauge wheels)
+- Make sure the depth of the entire planter is checked and the same.
+This will establish a starting point if adjustments are needed in the field.
+Use 2x4 and plywood under the gauge wheels.

-- Check wheel bearings to ensure no wobbling.
+- Check wheel bearings to ensure there is no wobbling.
 Gauge wheels should always be in contact with the disk openers.

 - Worn tires can allow dirt to fall into the bottom of the furrow affecting seed depth.

-- Seed tubes can get worn out if disks are run longer than they’re supposed to causing wear at the bottoms.
+- Seed tubes can get worn out if disks are used beyond their lifespan, causing wear at the bottoms.

-- Seed tubes and sensors need to be kept clean as much as possible.
+- Seed tubes and sensors need to be kept as clean as possible.

 - Sensors should be tested prior to planting to ensure proper function.

-- Ensure down pressure is correct for the given soil type planting in to.
+- Ensure down pressure is correct for the given soil type you're planting in.